 The project budget is a financial plan for all project expenditures (cost).
 Success in project budget management depends on, amongst other things, the creation of a comprehensive, consistent, and reliable project budget.
 Some people want to use the term "accurate" in the above definition.
-But, the word "accurate" has no place in the project world.
+But, the word "accurate" has no place in the project management world.
 Reliable and consistent are the terms that should be used.
 By definition, the project budget cannot be accurate as it is an estimate.
-Normal ranges of project budget variability depends on the project, the organization, type of business (and many other factors) but usually falls within +/- 10%.
+Normal ranges of project budget variability depend on the project, the organization, the type of business, and many other factors, but usually falls within +/- 10%.

 A. How to Develop a Project Budget